 "One of the many reasons I'm in Ravenclaw," the strawberry blonde stated with a bright smile.

 "I prefer my House," Dominique said, referring to Hufflepuff.
-"Lysander's there with me."
-(She meant her boyfriend, Lysander Scamander.)
+"Lysander's there with me," she adding quietly, meaning the Scamander twin she was dating

 "I wish I was in a House with one of you two," Louis complained, getting up and walking around the living room.
-"I don't wanna be in Gryffindor."
+"I don't want to be in Gryffindor."

 "Your father was in Gryffindor," I reminded him while I cleaned up the living room a bit.
-I was trying to find and hide anything of Ollie's before the kids saw it.
+I was trying to find and hide anything of Oliver's before the kids saw it.

 "Yeah, I know… Hey, what's this?"

-I blushed a Weasley hair red.
+I blushed Weasley red.
 Louis picked up a dark blue sweater that was observably much too large for me.
 Of course, on its front were two crossed, golden bulrushes.

 Victoire recognized it immediately.
 "Aunt Gab!" she gasped.
 She swung her head to me.
 "You didn't!"

-I dodged her eyes while Dom realized it, too.
+I dodged her eyes while Dominique realized it, too.
 "Since when?" the blonde girl asked.

 I shook my head.
 "I knew you would all react like this.
 That is why I—"

 "But you hate Quidditch!"
 Louis cried.
-His shocked face hurt, like I had lied to him all his life.
+His shocked face hurt, as though I had lied to him all his life.

-"I guess she likes Quidditch players, though," Vic unhelpfully added.
+"I guess she likes Quidditch players, though," Victoire unhelpfully added.

 The flat was quiet a moment.
 "Can I come out now?"
-Ollie softly called from my room.
+Oliver softly called from my room.
 As the proverbial cat was out of the bag, I fetched him.
 He gave my nieces and nephew a disheveled and embarrassed grin.
-"Uhh…hi, guys."
+"Uhh…hullo, everyone."

 I frowned.
 "Could we not do this?"

-Victoire wickedly grinned.
+Victoire grinned wickedly.
 "Why not?"
-She batted her eyelashes at Ollie.
+She batted her eyelashes at Oliver.
 "So, Oliver Wood… You are…"